 No. The CARES Act Emergency Grant was issued to provide for your basic needs during this pandemic.
 You do not have to report to the school how the funds are spent.
 Erskine does caution you to be careful with the grant funds as the economy has not fully reopened and needs are uncertain still.
 It is highly unlikely that additional grant funding will be received.

 The CARES Act requires institutions to provide the emergency financial aid grants to students.
 The institution may not use that portion of the HEERF set aside for emergency financial aid grants to students to satisfy a student’s outstanding account balance.
 The Department notes that the student may use his or her emergency financial aid grant for expenses related to the disruption of campus operations due to coronavirus.
-If you owe a balance, please contact the Business Office about settling that balance so you are prepared for the fall.
-The Business Office is happy to work out a special payment arrangement for you as we understand how the pandemic is affecting household finances.
+If you owe a balance, please contact the Finance Division about settling that balance.

 Based on guidance from the U.S. Department of Education, to be eligible for CARES Act funding, students must meet the following: